asmaloney/GDExtensionTemplate/README.md

 - includes GitHub actions (CI) for:
   - building the extension on **Linux x86_64** (gcc), **macOS universal** (clang), and **Windows x86_64** (MSVC)
   - generating debug & release packages on each commit
+  - using `ccache` to improve CI build times when available
   - checking code formatting using `clang-format`

 ## How To Use